We compare what's there to find the best deals for you.

 If you fly from the UK with Thomson Airways, or take a connecting flight via another US city, you might land at Orlando Sanford International Airport (SFB).
 This is smaller and a little further from the city, around 43 kilometres (27 miles) from Orlando.

 For information on how to reach your holiday destination from either airport, visit our how to get around Orlando page.

 The US Visa Waiver Programme (VWP) allows most British passport holders to stay in Orlando for up to 90 days without a visa.

 You’ll also need to register with the Electronic System for Travel Authorisation (ESTA).
 This can be arranged online.
 All you need do is enter some basic personal information and pay a fee of US$14 before – voila! – you are authorised to travel.
 ESTA authorisation typically remains valid for two years.

-All British travellers arriving under the VWP must have an e-Passport if the passport was issued after October 2006.
+All British travellers arriving under the VWP must have an e-Passport.
 A little symbol on the front of the passport shows you if it’s an e-Passport.